DiffuGR: Generative Document Retrieval with Diffusion Language Models: Results and Analysis

 \subsubsection{Impact of Denoising Strategies}

-Table~\ref{table:denoise-st} shows the impact of denoising strategies on NQ320K.
-Results on MS MARCO can be found in Appendix \ref{appendix:denoisMS}.
-As shown in Table~\ref{table:denoise-st}, different denoising strategies yield distinct retrieval performance under the same testing configuration.
+Table~\ref{table:denoise-st} and Table \ref{table:denoise-st-msmarco} show the impact of denoising strategies on NQ320K and MS MARCO, respectively.
+As shown in Table~\ref{table:denoise-st} and Table~\ref{table:denoise-st-msmarco}, different denoising strategies yield distinct retrieval performance under the same testing configuration.
 We observe that the \textit{maskgit plus} and \textit{topk margin} strategies consistently outperform the random baseline, demonstrating the benefit of confidence-guided denoising in reducing uncertainty accumulation during generation.
 The \textit{entropy} strategy achieves comparable performance, suggesting that both local certainty (margin) and global uncertainty (entropy) are effective cues for progressive denoising.
-These findings indicate that token generation scheduling plays a crucial role in improving retrieval accuracy and stability of DiffuGR.
+In practical applications, these strategies can be adopted to provide users with two types of query styles: precision-oriented and diversity-oriented.